ekokotov/object-table/README.md

 Code licensed under MIT license.

 This directive allow show your data in tables.
 It support searching, filtering and pagination.
 Hight perfomance.
-Sorting feature is in progress...
+Sorting one or more fields!

 ## Installing via Bower